UK Small Business Grants: What are They and How Do I Apply?

 - What’s the Difference Between a Small Business Grant and a Loan?

-What Small Business Grants Are Available in the UK?
+- What Small Business Grants Are There for Young People?

 Here’s What We’ll Cover:

-What’s the Difference Between a Small Business Grant and a Small Business Loan in the UK?
+What’s the Difference Between a Small Business Grant and Loan?

-A small business loan, even one designed for start-ups, must be repaid in full.
-Your lender gives you the up-front lump sum and you repay in installments.
-This is usually a monthly payment, with penalties written in if you deviate from the pre-arranged schedule.
-Usually, you’ll also pay interest on top of the initial loan amount.
+A small business loan on the other hand must be repaid in full.
+Your lender gives you an up-front lump sum which you then agree to repay in instalments.
+This is usually a monthly payment including interest, with potential penalties being imposed should you default on the pre-arranged repayment schedule.

 What Small Business Grants Are There for Young People?